 Your immune system has a mind of its own.
 Oh, yes, it’s controlled by your hypothalamus – the master gland that controls all your hormones and neurotransmitters.
-Yet your immune system develops innate intelligence by interfacing with your environment.
+Yet your intelligent immune system develops that innate intelligence by interfacing with your environment.

 Your immune system is made up of many organs and cells – your thymus, spleen, appendix, tonsils, lymph nodes, bone marrow and white blood cells.

 Your bone marrow produces white blood cells called B-lymphocytes which are trained in the thymus and become super specialized T-cells.
 Think of your thymus as boot camp for your WBCs.

 Look at all those little dots on the figure.
 These represent your white blood cells, the pony express of your immune system.
 Your immune system produces hormones too, called cytokines.
 Your white blood cells carry the immune messages to all parts of your body.

 When your WBC’s encounter an invader, they bring the information to your spleen which passes on the details of the invasion to your thymus.
 Your thymus can then program new WBCs to go after the invaders.

 In your heart chakra lies your thymus – an endocrine gland responsible for programming the white blood cells to know the difference between you and others.
 Other what?
 Germs: viruses, bacteria, fungi, even weird cells like cancer.
 White blood cells (WBC) attack others and spare you.
 They do so best when you are asleep.

 Under the influence of melatonin produced by the pineal gland in the crown chakra, the body shuts down normal daytime function and switches into nocturnal mode.
 Three hours after melatonin peaks, your hypothalamus tells your pituitary gland to produce prolactin.
 Prolactin puts you into a deep sedated sleep so your immune system can do it’s job.